svanteschubert/en16931-data-extractor/README.md

 The informative table (here Table 3) does not add any new information compared to its preceding sibling the normative talbe (here Table 2).
 The informative table starts with the XML part (dark grey), but uses only two of the five XML attributes from the prior normative table.

 *NOTE:*
-In theory, both tables should provide the same data.
+In theory, the *exact complete data of the informative table* should already exist in the preceding normative table.

 ## Software: EN16931 Data Extractor
 The data extractor is a simple Java tool that can be called from comamnd line.
 It reads from one or more office documents of EN16931-3 the containing syntax binding (or mapping) tables.